 Not sure what that means?
 No worries!
 Here’s everything you need to know about construction loans.

 A construction loan is exactly as it sounds — a loan for those looking to build a property instead of buying an existing property.
 They are designed to help you cover your expenses while you’re building your new home.
 While all of this sounds simple enough, they can be a bit tricky if you don’t understand how they work.

 Construction loans have a different loan structure than standard home loans.
 They commonly use progressive drawdowns.
 This means that you will receive a series of payments at different stages of your building process rather than one lump sum.

-Throughout the construction phase, your loan will remain interest only, and you will only pay interest on the portion of the loan you have used.
+Throughout the construction phase, your loan will remain interested only, and you will only pay interest on the portion of the loan you have used.
 For example, if you are approved for a $250,000 construction loan, but you have only used $50,000, you will only pay interest on the $50,000 you have used.

-After your home is completed, you can speak to your lender about continuing your interest only terms.
+After your home is completed, you can speak to your lender about continuing your interest-only terms.
 You can also change to a principal and interest loan.
 You may even choose to refinance.
 There are plenty of options available and it’s worth speaking to your lender before and after the completion of your home to work out a payment system that works best for you.

 What are progress drawdowns?

 As mentioned, construction loans are paid out in stages, known as drawdowns or progress payments.
 Once your loan is approved and construction begins on your home, your lender will make payments directly to your builder after each of the following stages: